minsshub/embai/Day5/readme.md

 ## Task 2 – Smooth IMU Data Collection & Roll Estimation

-## 1) Process of collecting smooth IMU data
+### 1) Process of collecting smooth IMU data
 **Code used:** `IMU_SD_ST_AGEQ.ino`
-**Action:** slow-moving roll motion (deliberately slow to reduce disturbance)

-### Procedure
+**Action**
+- Perform a slow-moving roll motion (slow motion reduces disturbance and improves stability)

+**Procedure**
 1. Upload `IMU_SD_ST_AGEQ.ino` to M5Stack Core2.
-2. Perform slow roll movement while the device records.
+2. Perform slow roll motion while the device is recording.
-3. Data is saved into SD card (ex: `imu_smooth.csv`).
+3. IMU signals are saved as smooth dataset CSV (e.g., `imu_smooth.csv`).

----

-## 2) What does the program do?
+### 2) What does the program do?
 (IMU_SD_ST_AGEQ.ino)
-This program records IMU signals and performs processing for stable roll estimation:
+This code records IMU signals at a fixed rate and outputs a stable dataset for roll estimation:
-- sensor sampling at fixed rate (ex: 100 Hz)
+- IMU sampling at constant rate (e.g., 100 Hz)
-- smoothing (moving average / low-noise handling)
+- smoothing / noise suppression
-- IMU fusion preparation
+- preparation for roll estimation using accel + gyro fusion signals
-- outputs a “smooth dataset” that is more suitable for roll regression modeling
+- produces smooth dataset suitable for regression modeling

----

-## 3) Ground-truth evaluation: How is ground-truth evaluated?
+### 3) Ground-truth evaluation (How is ground-truth evaluated?)
 Ground-truth roll angle is obtained from **device fusion output** (on-board sensor fusion algorithm).
-This output combines accelerometer + gyroscope information to compute orientation.
+This fusion uses accelerometer + gyroscope to compute device orientation.

-Therefore in this experiment:
+Therefore:
 - **Ground Truth (GT):** roll from device fusion
-- **Prediction:** roll estimated by regression algorithms using IMU features
+- **Prediction:** roll estimated by regression models using IMU data/features

----

-## 4) What is R2 metric?
+### 4) What is R2 metric?
-R2 (coefficient of determination) measures how well a regression model predicts the target:
+R2 (coefficient of determination) measures regression prediction quality.

 - **R2 = 1.0:** perfect prediction
-- **R2 = 0.0:** model explains none of the variance
+- **R2 = 0.0:** no explanatory power
-- **R2 < 0:** worse than predicting mean value
+- **R2 < 0:** worse than predicting the mean

-In this task, R2 is used to compare the roll estimation accuracy against ground truth.
+In this task, R2 is used to compare roll estimation accuracy against ground truth.

----

-## 5) Regression algorithms used (Description)
+### 5) Regression algorithms used (description)

-### (1) Linear Regression
+**(1) Linear Regression**
-Assumes roll is a linear combination of accelerometer features (ax, ay, az).
+- Assumes roll is a linear combination of features (ax, ay, az)
-- fast, interpretable, but limited for nonlinear mapping
+- Fast and interpretable, but limited for nonlinear mapping

-### (2) Non-linear Regression (Polynomial Regression)
+**(2) Non-linear Regression (Polynomial Regression)**
-Expands features into polynomial terms to model nonlinear roll relationships.
+- Expands features using polynomial terms
-- captures curvature/nonlinearity better than linear regression
+- Models nonlinear roll relationship better than linear regression

-### (3) Decision Tree Regression
+**(3) Decision Tree Regression**
-Uses rule-based splitting (if-else thresholds) to predict roll.
+- Uses rule-based splitting (if-else thresholds)
-- interpretable but can overfit and show limited smoothness
+- Interpretable but may overfit and produce less smooth outputs

-### (4) Random Forest Regression
+**(4) Random Forest Regression**
-Ensemble of many decision trees (averaging predictions).
+- Ensemble of decision trees (averaging)
-- reduces overfitting and improves generalization
+- Reduces overfitting and improves generalization

-### (5) SVM Regression (RBF Kernel)
+**(5) SVM Regression (RBF Kernel)**
-Uses kernel trick to model nonlinear relationship.
+- Learns nonlinear mapping using kernel trick
-- strong performance on complex manifolds, requires hyperparameter tuning
+- Strong performance for complex relations but needs tuning

-### (6) MLP Neural Network Regression
+**(6) MLP Neural Network Regression**
-Feedforward neural network that learns highly nonlinear mapping.
+- Feedforward neural network for nonlinear approximation
-- flexible and powerful but needs training stability
+- Flexible and strong but depends on training stability

----

-## 6) Performance comparison (R2 scores)
+### 6) Performance comparison (R2 scores)
-The following R2 scores were obtained:

 | Model | R2 Score |
 |------|----------|